|| Posts by

 Missing the Point

 There are many examples of over-hyped technology and product development trends that largely miss the point.
-The worst offenders on the top of my list are specialty mixing headphones (nice try), audiophile cables (waste of money over $10/m/channel), automated mastering algorithms (they should all die) and “intelligent” music mixing software (kill me)… and for most users, modular synths.
-I see a place for the trendy and ever-more-complex tools in the sonic wizardry scene (which, as a sound designer and beta-tester I respect and have been an active part of for decades), though I believe that these tools actually put 99% of users off-track, musically speaking.
+The worst offenders on the top of my list are specialty mixing headphones (nice try), audiophile cables (waste of money over $10/m/channel), automated mastering algorithms (they should all disappear) and “intelligent” music mixing software (end of creativity)… and for the average user, modular synths.
+I see a place for the trendy and ever-more-complex tools in the sonic wizardry scene (which, as a sound designer and beta-tester myself, I respect and have been an active part of for decades), though I believe that these tools actually put many users off-track, musically speaking.
 They are sold as inspiring electronic musical instruments, but most non-professionals end up using them for the enjoyment of a technical process.
-We do need hobbyists and software engineers who enjoy spending their time with comparing waveforms on oscilloscopes (like those acousticians who are after the “perfect” studio design, and those pixel peeping photographers who take more DSLR sensor test images than actual photos) – even if their work takes place with no musical goal in mind.
+We do need hobbyists and software engineers who enjoy spending their time with comparing waveforms on oscilloscopes (like those pixel-peeping photographers who take more DSLR sensor test images than actual photos) – even if their work takes place with no musical goal in mind.
 But for creators and performers, getting wrapped up in the technicalities of the process can easily lead to missing the big picture: the photo, the music, the story.
-(Unless, of course, they have nothing to say anyway.)

 Technology, including all type of synthesizers, should be the tools not the purpose in the creation of music, sound design, sonic experiences.
 Cool sounds, textures can be extremely inspiring, and sometimes the more unique, the better.
-They can become small elements or robust building blocks, and even the main focus of music – music, as defined above.
+They can become small elements or robust building blocks, and even the main focus of music.
 But, creating sonic elements that never end up in a piece of music or a concept communicable via audio, is not writing and not performance.
-In my opinion, sonic experimentation is crucial in today’s electronic music, at the same time, experimentation only, without any goals, feel, concept in mind, remains no more than an act of toying around.
+In my opinion, sonic experimentation is crucial in today’s electronic music, at the same time, experimentation only, without any intent or feel, remains no more than an act of toying around.

 So, before we talk shop about oscillators, synths and music technology, let’s try to answer the most important question: Where is the Music?